Ananya1112/Automatic-Dustbin-and-Automatic-Windows/README.md

     Automatic dustbin makes a normal dustbin automatic by making it open and close automatically upon the nearing of your hand.
 It uses ultrasonic sensors to accomplish this.
+    The dustbin will also inform us when it is full by ringing a buzzer.
     Materials you will be needing: Arduino UNO, UltraSonic sensors, Jumper Wires, Stepper Motors, etc.

 ### 2.)**Automatic Window:**